-CRMF repairs and services electronic equipment such as two-way radios and computers, facilitates email and Internet services, and provides technical support for Missionary Aviation Fellowship.
-It co-ordinates medical emergencies and trains national technicians.
-In sum: "If it has wires and needs pliers - sent it to CRMF."
+CRMF repairs and services electronic equipment such as two-way radios and computers, facilitates email and Internet services and provides technical support for Missionary Aviation Fellowship.
+It coordinates medical emergencies and trains national technicians.
+In sum: "If it has wires and needs pliers - send it to CRMF."